 The Group's property, plant and equipment relating to the Cyclotron facility have been fully impaired, based on management's assessment that the fair value of those assets is nil in the current industry circumstances and the condition of the damaged assets.
+Subsequent extensive damage to the cyclotron caused by substantial water damage in June 2014 has delayed any decisions about the future use of the cyclotron until it is restored to its former operational status.
+Accordingly, the suspended cyclotron business is not considered to be a discontinued operation pending that decision and its outcome.
 Refer to Note 10.